 With regard to financial risks, the portfolio companies are subject inter alia to credit risk in respect of the counterparties from whom they expect to receive their income.
-In many cases, the counterparty is the government or government-affiliated party (PPP, energy-subsidy schemes) or a company of considerable size (energy companies).
+In many cases, the counterparty is the government or government-affiliated party (PPP, energy-subsidy schemes) or a company of considerable size.
 This has the effect of limiting the risk.

-Liquidity risk and interest rate risk, with cash flows being affected by higher interest expense due to rising interest rates, are offset by recourse to longer-term financing as much as possible (amongst others via hedging strategies).
+Liquidity risk, particularly the non-availability of cash requirements, and interest rate risk, with cash flows to TINC being affected by higher interest expense due to rising interest rates, are offset by recourse to longer-term financing as much as possible (amongst others via hedging strategies).